Loose Teeth in Adults: What You Need to Know

 As gum disease worsens and spreads to the deeper tissue levels, your teeth’s natural support structures can begin to deteriorate.
 This means that your teeth can loosen and shift out of position unless you receive immediate treatment.
-Receding gums often serve as a warning sign that deterioration is occurring and should be evaluated by a dentist as soon as possible to prevent tooth loss.
+Learn about the causes, treatment, and prevention of loose teeth in adults.

 Loose or missing teeth occur when gum disease has reached its most advanced stages.
 There are plenty of warning signs to watch out for along the way.
 These include: